RobotLocomotion/drake-external-examples/drake_cmake_installed/src/simple_continuous_time_system/README.md

 ./simple_continuous_time_system
 ```

-Note that there is no interaction nor output fromt his program.
+Note that there is no interaction nor output from this program.
 It is merely intended to exercise the code.